Cleaning Your Yoga Mat

 - Avoiding chemical cleaners, oils and solvents, especially on rubber-backed mats, will stop the fabric discoloring to look dirty and stained.

 - Keep odors and stains at bay without resorting to soaking and scrubbing by sprinkling on baking soda and brushing it in.
+You can also use a stain remover.
 Vacuum it off after 15 minutes.
 This will help keep fibers intact.

-You wouldn’t go weeks without washing your yoga shirt, so you can hardly expect the same for your mat.
+You wouldn’t go weeks without washing your yoga shirt, or your yoga shorts, so you can hardly expect the same for your mat.
 For sure, there are mats that are cheap enough to bin and replace but where is the eco sense in doing that?
 But if you have taken the trouble to invest in quality equipment, you want it to last but no amount of being careful will keep it smelling and feeling fresh forever.
 It doesn’t take much for airborne dust and grit to work in and become ingrained and if left, this will destroy the padding and backing.
-Whether you tackle the problem yourself with a homemade solution or use a commercial product designed for the job, you’ll feel much better as you go into adho mukha svanasana and don’t have something nasty interrupting your pose.
+Whether you tackle the problem yourself with a homemade solution or use a commercial product designed for the job like all purpose cleaner spray, you’ll feel much better as you go into adho mukha svanasana and don’t have something nasty interrupting your detoxifying pose.